meshcloud/meshcloud-docs/docs/meshcloud.payment-methods.md

 ![Payment Methods Lifecycle](assets/payment_methods/payment_method_overall_lifecycle.png)

+> Current limitation to how meshStack handles currencies: Although budgets can be applied in Dollar and Euro, budget alerts and payment method status only considers Euro.
+It is planned to expand the support for currencies besides Euro further in the future.

 ## The Payment Method Lifecycle: Creation

 The first step in reaping the benefits of payment methods is creating them.
 A few important things must be considered about payment methods before creating them: